21 Types of Moths in Florida

 You might have encountered various species of Crocus moths, which have a yellow coloration with similar brown speckled marks.

-While the geographic range can provide some clues, examining these closely related moths is necessary to differentiate them accurately physically.
+While the geographic range can provide some clues, examining these closely related moths physically is necessary to differentiate them accurately.

-Due to the possibility that the photos in the gallery might belong to a different species, they could also be displayed in other Crocus moths galleries.
+The photos in the gallery might belong to a different species, so they could also be displayed in other Crocus moth galleries.

 The individuals within the species exhibit some variation in the size of their dark markings, with some displaying markings that appear more purple than brown.